fenderglass/kolmogorov-lab/_pages/research.md

 Since many de novo assemblies of large genomes are still incomplete, one can use the information for related reference genomes to order and orient the contig fragments.
-We have developed [Ragout](https://github.com/fenderglass/Ragout) that infers structural rearrangements between the multiple input refences and reconstructs the most probable architecture of a target genome.
+We have developed [Ragout](https://github.com/fenderglass/Ragout) that infers structural rearrangements between the multiple input references and reconstructs the most probable architecture of a target genome.
 We used Ragout to produce [chromosome assemblies](https://genome.cshlp.org/content/28/11/1720.short) of multiple [mice genomes](https://www.nature.com/articles/s41588-018-0223-8),